picolibc/picolibc/doc/os.md

  * -Dtls-model=global-dynamic makes picolibc use the default TLS model for GCC.

- * -Dmultilib-false makes picolibc build only a single library for the default GCC configuration.
+ * -Dmultilib=false makes picolibc build only a single library for the default GCC configuration.

  * -Dpicolib=false disables building the TLS and sbrk support built-in